Na2l/spark-websocket-server/README.md

 /digitalread?D3

 If you develop on Linux and if you have nodejs installed read on.
-After flashing the core for the first time with the compiled files, you can use "doit" in the build folder, "doit" will put the core in the dfu mode, compile, and flash the core again.
+After flashing the core for the first time with, you can use "doit" in the core-firmware/build folder, "doit" will put the core in the dfu mode, compile, and flash the core again.

 tinker.js in the example folder can be used for demo and or testing, currently it has loop that will turn on/off the first four digital outputs on the core.
 Note you have to change the <IP>:<PORT> in the tinker.js